Zoos and Wildlife

 Across the Solent, one of the most popular zoos in England is the Isle of Wight Zoo.
 Home to one of the biggest collections of tigers and lemurs in the country, the Isle of Wight Zoo preserves many endangered species through research and education.

-In Kent, Howletts and Port Lympne Wild Animal Park is specifically designed to protect and breed endangered species with the aim of returning them to their natural habitats.
+In Kent, Howletts and Port Lympne Reserve is specifically designed to protect and breed endangered species with the aim of returning them to their natural habitats.
 Finally, if you are visiting Surrey, be sure to see the reptiles, fish, Canadian beavers, rabbits and chipmunks at Beaver Zoological Gardens.